The volume-preserving Willmore flow: Introduction and main results

-is kept constant, see \Cref{sec:volume} for a detailed discussion on this notion of volume.} {The analogous problem for the \emph{mean curvature flow} was introduced by Huisken \cite{Huisken}.} More explicitly, we say that a smooth family of {immersions} $f\colon [0,T)\times \Sigma \to\R^3$ is a \emph{volume-preserving Willmore flow}, if it satisfies the geometric evolution equation
+is kept constant. {The analogous problem for the \emph{mean curvature flow} was introduced by Huisken \cite{Huisken}.} More explicitly, we say that a smooth family of {immersions} $f\colon [0,T)\times \Sigma \to\R^3$ is a \emph{volume-preserving Willmore flow}, if it satisfies the geometric evolution equation

-where $\Delta=\Delta_f$ is the Laplace--Beltrami operator on $(\Sigma, f^*\langle\cdot, \cdot\rangle)$ and the Lagrange multiplier $\lambda \defeq \lambda(t) \defeq \lambda(f_t)$ depends on the immersion $f_t\defeq f(t, \cdot)$ and is given by
+where $\Delta=\Delta_f$ is the Laplace--Beltrami operator on $(\Sigma, g_f)$ and the Lagrange multiplier $\lambda \defeq \lambda(t) \defeq \lambda(f_t)$ depends on the immersion $f_t\defeq f(t, \cdot)$ and is given by

 where $\CalA(f)\defeq \int_{\Sigma} \diff \mu_f$ denotes the total area of $\Sigma$.
 In \Cref{subsec:geom evol}, we will prove that \eqref{eq:VpWF} actually decreases $\overline{\CalW}$, hence also $\CalW$ by \eqref{eq:WvstildeW}, while keeping $\CalV$ fixed. {Note that the energies defined in \eqref{eq:defWillmore} and \eqref{eq:WvstildeW} do not change, if we reverse the orientation on $\Sigma$.
 While the normal $\nu$ and hence the volume \eqref{eq:defVol} change sign, the flow equation \eqref{eq:VpWF} with $\lambda$ as in \eqref{eq:deflambda} is also invariant under reversing the orientation.}